mpagot/openqa-log-visualizer/plan_multilog_feature.md

 ### New `log_parsers` Section

 A new top-level key, `log_parsers`, will be introduced.
 It will be a list of parser configurations.
-Each of the configuration is specifically associated to one or a family of logfiles.
+Each of the configuration is specifically associated to one or a family of logfiles, by matching the filename.
-Each configuration associated to a logfile has different set of parser to be used accordingly to the test that prodiced this speccific test file.
+Each configuration associated to a log filename has different set of parser to be used accordingly to the testname that prodiced this specific test file.
 For example `autoinst-log.txt` is a log produced by every single job in openQA: so there will be a parser configuration associated to `autoinst-log.txt`.
 Accordingly to the test sequence was running in the job that produced the log, the set of string to look for in the log can change.
 So within a parser configuration there is usually a list of parser, each associated to a test name.
 Each parser define a list of channels: each of them is a pattern to look for in the log

 Each item in the list will be an object with the following fields: